 BART to Livermore Extension Project

-The San Francisco Bay Area Rapid Transit District (BART), as Lead Agency, is preparing a project-level Draft Environmental Impact Report (DEIR) for the BART to Livermore Extension Project (Proposed Project).
+The San Francisco Bay Area Rapid Transit District (BART), as Lead Agency, is preparing a project-level Environmental Impact Report (EIR) for the BART to Livermore Extension Project (Proposed Project).
 The Proposed Project, which is being developed in partnership with the City of Livermore, consists of a 4.8-mile BART extension along I-580 to a new station in the vicinity of the Isabel Avenue/I-580 interchange incorporating an efficient bus-to-BART transfer; and also includes express bus services linking inter-regional rail service, Priority Development Areas (PDAs) in Livermore, and possible offsite parking facilities.
-The DEIR will be prepared in accordance with the guidelines implementing the California Environmental Quality Act (CEQA).
+The EIR will be prepared in accordance with the guidelines implementing the California Environmental Quality Act (CEQA).

 Proposed Project Description